saibioussama/Longest_Common_Substring/README.md

 # Longest Common Substring

-Using dynamic programming to get the longest common substring of two string.
+Using dynamic programming to get the longest common substring of two strings.